 Saltgate supported the foundation during this period of uncertainty, which meant the PATRIZIA schools in Rwanda could reopen.

 The Saltgate team showed their commitment to the charity by getting involved with an annual charity hike organised by PATRIZIA back in 2019.

 Saltgate aligns itself with the PATRIZIA Foundation because of a mutual focus on education, development, and creating opportunities for young people – something core to our ESG strategy.

-The foundation is hosting another hike – the Lake Challenge – hiking 47km in the Lake District on 20 and 21 September to raise €100,000 to expand the facilities of an overcrowded Ugandan school – with Simon Riley, Adrian Moll, Stuart Winter and Mohammad Arrab all taking part.
+The foundation is hosting another hike – the Lake Challenge – hiking 47km in the Lake District on 20 and 21 September to raise €100,000 to expand the facilities of an overcrowded Ugandan school – with Simon Riley, Stuart Winter, and Tim McBain all taking part.